 - Social Reintegration: A process through which an individual who has been undergoing treatment learns how to live a healthy, substance-free life.
 It provides a set of conclusions to help them develop comprehensive social integration strategies.
 It addresses the issues of housing, education, vocational training, and employment as part of their recovery.

 - Contingency Management (CM): Also called motivational incentives, is a type of behavioral therapy based on operant conditioning.
 This type of treatment provides rewards for a desired behavior, such as a clean drug test.
 Alternatively, disciplinary measures may be taken when the patient engages in a behavior that does not benefit treatment.
-CM is useful for a range of issues, including impulsive behaviors, defiance, and substance abuse.
+CM is useful for a range of issues, including impulsive behaviors, defiance, and substance use.

 - Medication-Assisted Treatment (MAT): Combines behavioral therapy and medications to treat substance use disorders.
 It is the use of FDA-approved medications, in combination with counseling and behavioral therapies, to provide a "whole-patient" approach to the treatment of substance use disorders.